Compute-and-Forward: Harnessing Interference through Structured Codes: Problem Statement

 \section{Problem Statement}

-Our relaying strategy is applicable to any configuration of sources, relays, and destinations that are linked through linear AWGN channels.
+Our relaying strategy is applicable to any configuration of sources, relays, and destinations that are linked through linear\footnote{Erez and Zamir have recently investigated applying this framework to non-linear scenarios \cite{ez08}.} channels with additive white Gaussian\footnote{In fact, our strategy is applicable to a much broader class of additive noise statistics since we employ a minimum-distance decoder.} noise (AWGN).
 We will refer to such configurations as AWGN networks.
 To simplify the description of the scheme, we will first focus on how to deliver equations to a single set of relays.
 We will then show how a destination, given sufficiently many equations, can recover the intended messages.
 These two components are sufficient to completely describe an achievable rate region for any AWGN network.
-We begin with the necessary definitions for $L$ transmitters to send equations to $M$ relays over a wireless channel.
-Then, we will provide a framework for recovering the original messages given a set of equations.

-\begin{remark} In fact, one can apply this strategy to non-linear and non-Gaussian channels as well by using the modulo-lattice transformation developed by Erez and Zamir in \cite{ez08}. \end{remark}
+We will begin with definitions for real-valued channel models and then modify these to fit complex-valued channel models.